 (elem.type === 'checkbox' || elem.type === 'radio')

-function getTargetInstForClickEvent(
+);}function getTargetInstForClickEvent(

-if (domEventName === 'click') {
+domEventName: DOMEventName,targetInst: null | Fiber,) {if (domEventName === 'click') {

 return getInstIfValueChanged(targetInst);

-function getTargetInstForInputOrChangeEvent(
+}}function getTargetInstForInputOrChangeEvent(

-if (domEventName === 'input' || domEventName === 'change') {
+domEventName: DOMEventName,targetInst: null | Fiber,) {if (domEventName === 'input' || domEventName === 'change') {

 return getInstIfValueChanged(targetInst);

-function handleControlledInputBlur(node: HTMLInputElement, props: any) {
+}}function handleControlledInputBlur(node: HTMLInputElement, props: any) {

 if (node.type !== 'number') {